digitoimistodude/air-search/README.md

 You will have to add `data-air-search-state="start"` to your template or set a specific styles for when it doesn't exist, becouse JS will only add it after its first action.

+Showing of the bigger elements is controlled with this data attribute.
+Smaller elements get attribute `hidden="true"`, this should be used to controll their visibility in styles.

 ```html
   <div aria-live="polite" id="air-search-container">
 ```